 Frequently Asked Questions (FAQ)

-The American Psychological Association (APA) Dictionary of Psychology definition of psychotherapy is “any psychological service provided by a trained professional that primarily uses forms of communication and interaction to assess, diagnose, and treat dysfunctional emotional reactions, ways of thinking, and behavior patterns.”
+The American Psychological Association (APA) definition of psychotherapy is “any psychological service provided by a trained professional that primarily uses forms of communication and interaction to assess, diagnose, and treat dysfunctional emotional reactions, ways of thinking, and behavior patterns.”

 As far as therapy formats go, you may encounter individual, family, group, or couples therapy.
 For general types or approaches, most forms of psychotherapy exist under one of the following categories: psychodynamic therapy, humanistic therapy, cognitive or behavior therapy, and integrative therapy.

-Evidence-based variants of cognitive-behavioral therapy, such as group therapy or dialectical behavior therapy, are also effective at helping to treat certain conditions.
+Evidence-based variants of cognitive-behavioral therapy, such as group therapy or dialectical behavior therapy, can also be effective at helping to treat certain conditions.
 Cognitive-behavioral therapy is a form of therapy that often operates in the short term to help a person overcome challenging thoughts or situations, though it can be conducted on an extensive basis if beneficial or desired.

 For example, if you attend psychotherapy for social anxiety, you might talk about an upcoming social event and work with your therapist to address the thoughts and symptoms that come up for you.
 During the next session, you might talk about how it went and how you feel about it.
-In time, you’ll discover what works for you and what doesn’t as far as things like coping skills and communication go; and because you’ll develop tools that work, symptoms can become more manageable.
-You can address new concerns that might arise, too.
-Typically, you’ll have space to share what you want to share.
+In time, you’ll likely discover what works for you and what doesn’t as far as things like coping skills and communication go, and because you’ll develop tools that work, symptoms can become more manageable.
+You can address any new concerns that might arise, too.

-The length of time a person attends psychotherapy varies significantly from person to person (or family to family, couple to couple, etc.).
-The type of psychotherapy a person attends also matters.
-For example, CBT (cognitive behavioral therapy) with a therapist might take less time when compared to other methods depending on your symptoms and treatment plan.
-The therapeutic process is one that adapts to your individual needs and wants, and that applies to the length of therapy, too.
+The length of time a person attends psychotherapy can vary significantly from person to person (or family to family, couple to couple, etc.).
+The type of psychotherapy a person attends can also matter.
+For example, CBT with a therapist might take less time when compared to other methods, depending on your symptoms and treatment plan.
+The therapeutic process is one that usually adapts to your individual needs and wants, and that applies to the length of therapy, too.